eugenehoe08/nextauth_tutorial/README.md

   - To make form validation easier
 - @radix-ui/react-icons
   - Basic react icons to use
+- @prisma/client
+  - To use prisma (database) with the client
 - Shadcn
   - Component library that allows you to edit in code
   - Gives you many basic components to use